palmcivet7/compliant-smart-contract/README.md

    1b.
 The last fulfilled KYC status request can be read from Everest.
 This value can then be used to determine if a user can interact with a function (`doSomething()`).
 This functionality could also be used without having first made a request, relying on the latest fulfilled request somebody else has made about an address.

 2. Or a KYC status request can be made, with contract functionality immediately executed by Chainlink Log Trigger Automation based on the result.

----

-By making the `Compliant` contract an `ERC677Receiver`, it enables users to request their compliant status in a single `i_link.transferAndCall()` transaction, as opposed to 2 transactions of approving and then requesting.

 ## Testing